brunokoga/pathfinder-markdown/prd_markdown/combat.md

 When temporary hit points are lost, they cannot be restored as real hit points can be, even by magic.

-**Increases in [Constitution](gettingStarted.html#_constitution) Score and Current Hit Points** : An increase in a character's [Constitution](gettingStarted.html#_constitution) score, even a temporary one, can give her more hit points (an effective hit point increase), but these are not temporary hit points.
+**Increases in [Constitution](gettingStarted.md#_constitution) Score and Current Hit Points** : An increase in a character's [Constitution](gettingStarted.md#_constitution) score, even a temporary one, can give her more hit points (an effective hit point increase), but these are not temporary hit points.
 They can be restored, and they are not lost first as temporary hit points are.

 ## Nonlethal Damage

 Nonlethal damage represents harm to a character that is not life-threatening.
 Unlike normal damage, nonlethal damage is healed quickly with rest.

 **Dealing Nonlethal Damage** : Certain attacks deal nonlethal damage.
-Other effects, such as heat or being [exhausted](glossary.html#_exhausted), also deal nonlethal damage.
+Other effects, such as heat or being [exhausted](glossary.md#_exhausted), also deal nonlethal damage.
 When you take nonlethal damage, keep a running total of how much you've accumulated.
 Do not deduct the nonlethal damage number from your current hit points.
-It is not ârealâ damage.
-Instead, when your nonlethal damage equals your current hit points, you're [staggered](glossary.html#_staggered) (see below), and when it exceeds your current hit points, you fall [unconscious](glossary.html#_unconscious).
+It is not “real” damage.
+Instead, when your nonlethal damage equals your current hit points, you're [staggered](glossary.md#_staggered) (see below), and when it exceeds your current hit points, you fall [unconscious](glossary.md#_unconscious).

 _Nonlethal Damage with a Weapon that Deals Lethal Damage_: You can use a melee weapon that deals lethal damage to deal nonlethal damage instead, but you take a –4 penalty on your attack roll.

 _Lethal Damage with a Weapon that Deals Nonlethal Damage_: You can use a weapon that deals nonlethal damage, including an unarmed strike, to deal lethal damage instead, but you take a –4 penalty on your attack roll.

-**Staggered and Unconscious** : When your nonlethal damage equals your current hit points, you're [staggered](glossary.html#_staggered).
+**Staggered and Unconscious** : When your nonlethal damage equals your current hit points, you're [staggered](glossary.md#_staggered).
 You can only take a standard action or a move action in each round (in addition to free, immediate, and swift actions).
-You cease being [staggered](glossary.html#_staggered) when your current hit points once again exceed your nonlethal damage.
+You cease being [staggered](glossary.md#_staggered) when your current hit points once again exceed your nonlethal damage.

-When your nonlethal damage exceeds your current hit points, you fall [unconscious](glossary.html#_unconscious).
-While [unconscious](glossary.html#_unconscious), you are [helpless](glossary.html#_helpless).
+When your nonlethal damage exceeds your current hit points, you fall [unconscious](glossary.md#_unconscious).
+While [unconscious](glossary.md#_unconscious), you are [helpless](glossary.md#_helpless).

-Spellcasters who fall [unconscious](glossary.html#_unconscious) retain any spellcasting ability they had before going [unconscious](glossary.html#_unconscious).
+Spellcasters who fall [unconscious](glossary.md#_unconscious) retain any spellcasting ability they had before going [unconscious](glossary.md#_unconscious).

 If a creature's nonlethal damage is equal to his total maximum hit points (not his current hit points), all further nonlethal damage is treated as lethal damage.
 This does not apply to creatures with regeneration.
-Such creatures simply accrue additional nonlethal damage, increasing the amount of time they remain [unconscious](glossary.html#_unconscious).
+Such creatures simply accrue additional nonlethal damage, increasing the amount of time they remain [unconscious](glossary.md#_unconscious).

 **Healing Nonlethal Damage** : You heal nonlethal damage at the rate of 1 hit point per hour per character level.
 When a spell or ability cures hit point damage, it also removes an equal amount of nonlethal damage.